igor-kupczynski/notion-exporter/README.md

+**UPDATE 2022-02-13**: No longer maintained, as I don't use notion anymore.
+Sorry for the inconvience.

 # notion-exporter

 Notion Exporter is a github action which allows you to export the content of your Notion ([notion.so](https://notion.so)) pages and databases as markdown, to a github repo.